-- Superpowered Evil Side: It suddenly mutates into a more vicious looking form at the end of Determination and kills Leomon, Meiko's Digivice going black and red to reflect this.
-It later mutates into Meicrackmon: Vicious Mode in Confession.
+- Superpowered Evil Side: She suddenly mutates into a more vicious looking form at the end of Determination and kills Leomon, Meiko's Digivice going black and red to reflect this.
+She later mutates into Meicrackmon: Vicious Mode in Confession.

 - Tyke Bomb: It's eventually revealed that she's this for Yggdrasil, as a means to pretty much end humanity.

 - Typhoid Mary: Obliviously infects the other Digimon just by being around them.
-Subverted, as it eventually goes mad from its own infection.
+Subverted, as she eventually goes mad from her own infection.

-- Terse Talker: Meicoomon speaks very rarely, and when it does its sentences are only a couple of words long.
-It does get longer speaking scenes in Loss, though.
+- Terse Talker: Meicoomon speaks very rarely, and when she does her sentences are only a couple of words long.
+She does get longer speaking scenes in Loss, though.

 - Verbal Tic: Similar to Armadimon's "dagya", Meicoomon and its evolved forms say "dagan".